 - Egg – you would only be using this for the egg wash.

-- Yeast – I always use active dry yeast for making Swedish cheese buns.
+- Yeast – I always use active dry yeast for making Swedish breakfast buns.

 - Butter – unsalted and softened.